Leonard Fournette Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- Fournette averaged 76 rushing yards per game over his two career matchups against the Bills, 20.5 more yards than his over/under in Sunday's game.

-- Fournette, in two matchups versus the Bills, has run for a TD once, including multiple scores in that game.
+- Fournette has had a rushing touchdown in one matchup against the Bills, and had multiple TDs in that game.

-- The Bills allow 107.1 yards per game on the ground, the NFL's 12th-ranked rush defense.
+- The Bills have the NFL's 12th-ranked defense against the run, giving up 107.1 yards per game.

-- This year the Bills have given up 12 rushing TDs.
-They are ranked 20th in the league in that category.
+- The Buccaneers are up against the NFL's 20th-ranked defense when it comes to rushing TDs conceded (12 this season).

 Recent Performances

-- Last week against the Falcons, Fournette rushed for 44 yards on 13 carries.
+- Against the Falcons last week, Fournette rushed 13 times for 44 yards.

-- He racked up 48 yards on seven receptions and caught one touchdown pass.
+- Fournette added seven catches for 48 yards and scored one receiving touchdown.

-- Over his last three games, Fournette has piled up 179 yards (59.7 per game) on 40 attempts with three touchdowns.
+- Over his last three outings, Fournette has racked up 40 carries for 179 yards (59.7 per game) and three touchdowns.

 Fournette's Tampa Bay Teammates